etiburske/apache_beam_pipeline_example/README.md

 The output file containing the results will be saved as `output\results.jsonl.gz`.

 ## Unittest
-To run unittest for the Composite Transform locally:
+To run unittest locally:
 ```
 python test/pipeline_test.py
 ```
+This unittest will test the Composite Transform and other created classes or methods.
+It will also run automatically when new commits are send to this repository.